 Learn to make your own glazes!

 When you make your own glazes, you're in control.
-You decide whether you get glossy or matte, blue or green, mottled or plain—anything you like—and John Britt's new video shows you how.
+You decide whether you get glossy or matte, blue or green, mottled or plain—anything you like—and John Britt's video, Understanding Glazes shows you how.
 With his easy-to-follow step-by-step glaze formulation instructions, you'll soon be making exciting discoveries about glazes that will reveal new ways to think about your pottery.

 • Any clay can be sculpted.
 Grogged clay is better at supporting itself and ideal for large sculptures, while finer clays are good for small-scale work.
 It is worth experimenting with different clays, as sculpting is often a highly tactile experience; the physical qualities of one clay may suit you more than those of another.

 • Sculpting with clay often involves supporting the structure as it is created.
 Depending on the scale, form and composition of the piece, there are various methods of doing this.
 Small-scale pieces can be supported with scrunched up newspaper, pieces of sponge, or sticks with clay applied to each end.
 Building directly onto the kiln shelf, using kiln props to support appendages, makes transferring the piece to the kiln easier.
 Larger pieces can be supported by constructing internal walls and structures as you build.

 • A metal framework or armature is often used to support large, complex objects.
 Armature wire is commonly used, in combination with chicken wire and wooden struts.
 Artists develop their own methods depending on the requirements of their work.

 • Be aware that any non-ceramic materials that go into the kiln as part of your ceramic works, internal supports or other additives, and which burn away during the firing, may result in harmful fumes.
 Adequate ventilation is vital for all firings and ideally extraction fans should be fitted.